nojronatron/nojronatron.github.io/continuing-education/github-universe-2024.md

 - Integrate AI into the full software development lifecycle from design to deploy, including ideation, code-generation, test development, deployment pipelining including production, and ongoing maintenance and improvement collaboration.
 - Immutable GitHub Actions Publishing was announced.
 See [publish immutable action repository](https://github.com/actions/publish-immutable-action) on GitHub.com.

+## Github Copilot Can Do That ?

+- Use inline chat in a Jupyter Notebook to help write code in a code block.
+Always check the proposed output and use the in-line input box to refine Copilot's next response.
+- Clean tabular data using inline Copilot prompts.
+- Create an AI Model using inline chat input.
+Usually, simple requests will result in valuable results.
+Sometimes a more specific configuration and code is necessary, so a larger, more specific request (and one or more follow-ups) are required.

 ## Resources

 ## Footer